simolus3/sqlite3.dart/sqlite3/README.md

    open a temporary in-memory database.
 3. Use `Database.execute` or `Database.prepare` to execute statements directly
    or by preparing them first.
-4. Don't forget to close prepared statements or the database with `dispose()` once you no longer need them.
+4. Consider closing statements or databases explicitly with `close()` once you're done with them. `package:sqlite3` uses native finalizers to do that automatically too, though.

 For a more complete example on how to use this library, see the [example](https://pub.dev/packages/sqlite3/example).